ricmmartins/elk-stack-azure/README.md

 ## Deployment

 The deployment of the environment is done using Azure CLI commands in a shell script.
-In addition to serving as documentation on the services that have been deployed, they are a  good practice on IaC.
+In addition to serving as documentation about the services deployed, they are a  good practice on IaC.
 In this demo I'll be using [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) once is fully integrated to Azure.

 The script will perform the following steps: